Aiding or Abetting Charges in Las Vegas

 Laws and Penalties for Engaging in Aiding and Abetting

 Aiding and abetting can be both a federal offense and an offense under Nevada state law.

-Under federal law, 18 U.S.C. § 2, someone who engages in aiding and abetting can be charged for committing the actual crime, and can be punished very severely depending on the committed crime.
+Under federal law, 18 U.S.C. § 2, someone who engages in this crime can be charged for committing the actual crime, and can be punished very severely depending on the committed crime.